Sales Tax

 collect sales tax are issued a

 Florida Annual Resale Certificate for Sales Tax.
-The certificate allows business owners, or their representatives, to
+The certificate allows business owners, or their representatives,

-is resold or re-rented.
+service is resold or re-rented.

 Certificates expire on December 31 of each year.
 Registered, active

 dealers are issued a new resale certificate annually.
-Registered, active
+Registered,

-new certificate each year in mid-November.
+mailed a new certificate each year in mid-November.

 A business that sells or rents property or services tax free must

-document each tax-exempt sale when the property or service is resold or
+document each tax-exempt sale when the property or service is resold

-re-rented by obtaining a copy of the customer’s certificate or an
+or re-rented by obtaining a copy of the customer’s certificate or an

 authorization number issued by the Department.
 For more information,